Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Introduction

 As a characteristic example of the above, we mention the \textsc{$\mathcal{F}$-Topological Minor Deletion} problem, defined for some finite collection $\mathcal{F}$ of graphs: \textsl{Given a graph $G$ and an integer $k$, the question is whether $G$ contains a set $S$ of $k$ vertices whose removal from~$G$ gives a graph excluding all graphs in $\mathcal{F}$ as topological minors}.
 Fomin, Lokshtanov, Panolan, Saurabh, and Zehavi proved in~\cite{FominLP0Z20hitti} that \textsc{$\mathcal{F}$-Topological Minor Deletion} admits a time $\Oof(f(k)\cdot n^4)$ algorithm.
 As the presence of a big enough (as a function of $k$ and $\mathcal{F}$) clique as a topological minor implies directly that the instance $(G,k)$ is a {\sf no}-instance, the problem reduces to graphs excluding some clique as a topological minor and can be solved, using \autoref{main_theorem}, in time $\Oof(f(k)\cdot n^3)$.

-\textbf{Our techniques.} Our meta theorem combines the approaches of both~\cite{golovach2022model} and~\cite{PilipczukSSTV22}.
-We start by decomposing the input graph into unbreakable parts, using the decomposition of Cygan, Lokshtanov, Pilipczuk, Pilipczuk, and Saurabh~\cite{cygan2014minimum}.
+\paragraph{Our techniques} Our meta theorem combines the approaches of both~\cite{golovach2022model} and~\cite{PilipczukSSTV22}.
+We start by decomposing the input graph into unbreakable parts, using the decomposition of Cygan, Lokshtanov, Pilipczuk, Pilipczuk, and Saurabh~\cite{cygan2019minimum}.
 On each part, we distinguish two cases.
 We handle the first case, when a part excludes a minor, by the model checking result for classes with excluded minors~\cite{golovach2022model}.
-In the second case, when a part contains large minors, we use a variant of the ``\textsl{generic folio lemma}'' proved by Robertson and Seymour in~\cite{robertson1995graph}, which was used by Grohe, Kawarabayashi, Marx, and Wollan~\cite{grohe2011finding} in order to show that testing topological minor containment is fixed-parameter tractable.
+In the second case, when a part contains large minors, we use the ``\textsl{generic folio lemma}'' proved by Robertson and Seymour in~\cite{robertson1995graph} in their study of the disjoint-paths problem.
 Based on this lemma, we prove that every formula $\phi(\bar x)$ of disjoint-paths logic on unbreakable graphs with large complete graphs as minors is in fact equivalent to another first-order formula~$\psi(\bar x)$.
-This generalizes the results of~\cite{SchirrmacherSV22} for separator logic to disjoint paths logic on unbreakable graphs with large clique minors.
+This generalizes the results of~\cite{PilipczukSSTV22} for separator logic to disjoint-paths logic on unbreakable graphs with large clique minors.
 We then use a dynamic programming approach over tree decomposable graphs to combine the solutions of the unbreakable parts into a global solution.